Ashen-Vaults/alexsh.github.io/about.md

 ---
 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

-Hi, I’m **Alex**, a passionate software engineer at [PHL Collective](https://www.phlcollective.com/) with over six years of experience in the video game industry.
-I specialize in cross-platform development, build pipeline automation, and performance optimization, but I’m always eager to tackle new challenges that contribute to a project’s success.
+Hi, I’m **Alex**, a passionate software engineer at [PHL Collective](https://www.phlcollective.com/).
+I’ve been professionally working in the video game industry since 2016, specializing in cross-platform development, build pipeline automation, and performance optimization.
+I’m always eager to tackle new challenges that contribute to a project’s success.

 <br>
 I’ve worn many hats as a software engineer, embracing diverse aspects of game development to move a project forward.
 Whether it's rendering in C++ with low-level APIs like DirectX 12, NVN, Agc, or Gnm, automating build pipelines with Jenkins using Groovy and Python, or implementing core game mechanics, I thrive on solving complex technical problems.